Harvard, MIT research institute holds on to gene-editing patent rights

 The U.S. Patent and Trademark Office's Patent Trial and Appeal Board in Alexandria, Virginia, rejected a claim by a rival team, associated with the University of California at Berkeley and University of Vienna in Austria, that they invented the technology first.

-The patent rights could be worth hundreds of millions of dollars, as the technology could revolutionize treatment of genetic diseases, crop engineering and other areas.
+The patent rights could be worth hundreds of millions of dollars, as the technology could revolutionise treatment of genetic diseases, crop engineering and other areas.

 The University of California said in a statement that it would consider an appeal of the ruling.